Humphry Greenwood

 Peter Humphry Greenwood FRS FIBiol (21 April 1927 – 3 March 1995) was an English ichthyologist.
-Humphry married fellow student Marjorie George (1924 – 2006) in 1950.
 He was elected a Fellow of the Royal Society in 1985.
 He was known for his work on the species flocks of cichlids in the African Great Lakes, and for studies of the phylogeny and systematics of teleosts.

 Tribute

 The cichlid fish Diplotaxodon greenwoodi is named for him.
+Brachyaetoides greenwoodi Bonde, 2008 and Enteromius greenwoodi (Poll 1967) are also named for him.

-Also Brachyaetoides greenwoodi Bonde, 2008 is named for him.
+Personal life

-As is Enteromius greenwoodi (Poll 1967).
+Humphry married fellow student Marjorie George (1924–2006) in 1950.